-Loss function: Commonly, financial data forecasting is done using the Mean Squared Error (MSE) loss function or is framed as a classification problem with the logistic loss function.
-However, optimizing the model using these loss functions does not align with the objective of devising a strategy aimed at maximizing returns.
+However, optimizing model with such these loss function does not align with the objective of finding a strategy aimed at maximizing returns.
 Consider an asset, which price does not move for 99 out of 100 intervals and then suddenly drops.
 A model that predicts the same price every time would have a 99% accuracy, however a strategy based on such model predictions would have very poor results.
-This example illustrates that while the model using MSE/Logistic loss functions may be trained to have high accuracy of predictions, those may not necessarily be meaningful predictions in terms of building the trading strategy.
-Moreover, with point-wise predictions, such as the ones coming from MSE loss, there is no information on the certainty of the prediction.
+This example illustrates that while the model using RMSE loss functions may be trained to have high accuracy of predictions, those may not necessarily be meaningful predictions in terms of building the trading strategy.
+Moreover, with point-wise predictions, such as the ones coming from RMSE loss, there is no information of the certainty of the prediction.

-To address the aforementioned issues the study uses two different loss functions that may be better suited for training models that are later used in trading strategy.
+To address the aforementioned issues the study introduces two other loss functions that may be better suited for training models that are later used in trading strategy.
 The first loss is a Quantile Loss, that is, instead of predicting the point, the model predicts a distribution, more precisely quantiles of the returns distribution.
-With such a signal, a strategy can be constructed that considers confidence in the prediction of the model.
+With such signal, a strategy can be constructed that considers confidence in the prediction of the model.
 The Quantile Loss is defined as:

-$$QuantileLoss = \frac{1}{N} \sum{i=1}^{N} \sum{q} max(q \cdot (y - \hat{y}), (1 - q) \cdot (\hat{y} - y))$$ (33)
+$$QuantileLoss = \frac{1}{N} \sum{i=1}^{N} \sum{q} max(q \cdot (y - \hat{y}), (1 - q) \cdot (\hat{y} - y))$$ (34)